 - 1. Passes the drug screen requirements successfully. - 2.
 Completes a Leech Lake Tribal College Community Service Contract/Agreement. - 3.
 Agrees to follow the Leech Lake Tribal College Personnel Policies.
 Any violation will result in termination of the contract/agreement. - 4.
-Agrees to be on time and to call his/her supervisor one hour in advance if he/she will be absent.
+Agrees to be on time and to call their manager one hour in advance if they will be absent.
 Two unexcused absences will result in immediate termination of the contract/agreement. - 5.
-Conducts himself/herself in a manner appropriate to the work environment. - 6.
+Conducts themself in a manner appropriate to the work environment. - 6.
 Does not exceed 20 total work hours in one week.